ATS Software Technology vs. Human effort: Have you geared up?

 A (recent) study conducted by … of the … provides insight to the impact of sub-standard software applications on companies’ costs and performance.
 Most notably, the study reflects that cheap and low-cost applications have caused nearly 80 percent of companies to incur a loss of output and 50 percent to face a decrease in client satisfaction.
 The best way to avoid these possible mishaps is to monitor and upgrade your application system to keep it on par with competitors!

-How to determine guarantee of Application & productivity?
+How to determine guarantee of ATS software technology & its productivity?

 RecruitBPM outlines a solid method of ensuring 6 measurements of roles.